kourenke/LW-IRSTNet/README.md

 I recently uploaded a. tflite format model.
 This model was deployed on the Xiaomi tablet 6Pro and achieved a good performance of 50FPS.

-In addition, we have also compiled a set of evaluation index libraries suitable for algorithms in this field, named BinarySOSMetrics.
+In addition, we have also compiled a set of evaluation metrics libraries suitable for algorithms in this field, named BinarySOSMetrics.

 The relevant code is published on https://github.com/BinarySOS/BinarySOSMetrics.